Yes - the libbi battery and inverter can be installed outside.

 The libbi controller must be installed inside.

-See full product details at in the libbi datasheet.
+See full product details in the libbi Datasheet

 What about Relative Humidity?

 Relative Humidity (RH) is defined as the amount of moisture the air can contain as a percentage of the maximum moisture it can hold, at a given temperature; where the dewpoint temperature and actual air temperature are the same.
 It doesn't mean that the relative humidity must be 100% percent in order for it to rain — it must be 100% where the clouds are forming, but the relative humidity near the ground could be much less.

 The Libbi Inverter has been tested to IEC60068-2-30, which specifies a minimum of 95% RH.
 In terms of relative humidity testing, it is difficult to maintain >95% RH in a test chamber, hence why this figure is quoted on our datasheet.
 Note, the Libbi battery has a maximum RH of 90%.
 The product is rated at IP65, protected against dust ingress and jets of water from any direction.
 Therefore, installing both the inverter and battery in a suitable location outside is acceptable.

 While the lowest recorded temperature is -26.1°C, in Newport in 1982, the product may be installed outside of the home, where temperatures would typically be greater than -10°C.

 However, if the ambient temperature drops below -10°C, the firmware monitors the internal temperature and may inhibit functionality.
 Through charging/discharging the equipment will self-heat, therefore the relative temperature between ambient and the equipment, should not affect the normal operation.